Guide

 Bacteria can accumulate in your underwear over time.
 Even regular washing can leave microorganisms behind.
 Bacteria can lead to:

 However, a study by the American College of Obstetricians and Gynecologists didn’t find a link between underwear and infection.3 Instead, a person’s individual hygiene was more predictive of their infection risk.
-Therefore, wearing old underwear isn’t likely to be risky to your health as long as you wash them regularly.
+Therefore, not replacing underwear right at the 6–12 month mark isn’t necessarily harmful, as long as you wash them regularly and practice good hygiene.

 How Can You Make Underwear Last Longer?